-On 21 May 2008, the Federal Cabinet passed a draft amendment to the Unfair Competition Act (UWG).
-The law gives consumers more legal certainty, among other things there will be a "black list" of unfair business practices.
-The amendment implements the EU Directive 2005/29/EC and expands the high level of consumer protection in competition law that was already created in Germany with the last reform of the UWG in 2004.
+On May 21, 2008, the Federal Cabinet approved a draft amendment to the Act Against Unfair Competition (UWG).
+The Act provides consumers with greater legal certainty, including the introduction of a “Blacklist” of unfair commercial practices.
+This amendment implements EU Directive 2005/29/EC and further enhances the high level of consumer protection in competition law, which was already established in Germany with the last UWG reform in 2004.

-"With the reform, Germany is making an important contribution to strengthening the European internal market.
-Consumers will now be protected from unfair commercial practices and fraudulent traders when shopping abroad just as they are at home.
-They will be better able to take advantage of the benefits of the European Single Market, such as a wider range of products and lower prices, whether in a shop abroad or when shopping via a foreign website.
+“With this reform, Germany is making a significant contribution to strengthening the European single market.
+Consumers will now be protected against unfair commercial practices and fraudulent businesses when shopping abroad, just as they are domestically.
+This enables them to better utilize the advantages of the European single market, such as a wider product range and lower prices, whether shopping in a foreign store or purchasing via a foreign website.
 This also pays off for businesses.
-They can reach 450 million consumers in the EU in the same way they reach customers in their country of origin," said Federal Minister of Justice Brigitte Zypries.
+They can reach 450 million consumers across the EU using the same methods they employ to address customers in their home country,” said Federal Minister of Justice Brigitte Zypries.

-• The UWG will be supplemented by an annex with 30 misleading and aggressive commercial acts that are prohibited under all circumstances (so-called "black list").
-These "absolute" prohibitions will make it easier for consumers to enforce their rights.
-The listing also leads to greater transparency.
-This is because the consumer can see directly from the text of the law which behaviour towards him or her is prohibited in any case.
+- The UWG will be supplemented by an annex containing 30 misleading and aggressive commercial practices that are prohibited under all circumstances (the so-called “Blacklist”).
+These “absolute” prohibitions will facilitate consumers in enforcing their rights.
+Furthermore, the list leads to greater transparency, as consumers can directly infer from the legal text which conduct is prohibited towards them in all cases.

-• The untruthful assertion by a trader that he is one of the signatories of a code of conduct (No. 1 of the Annex to Section 3 (3) UWG-E),
+- The false claim by a business that it is a signatory to a code of conduct (No. 1 of the Annex to § 3 para.
+3 UWG-E),

-• the untrue statement or creating the false impression that rights existing by law anyway, such as rights of withdrawal or rescission, constitute a special feature of the offer (No. 10 of the Annex to Section 3 (3) UWG-E),
+- The false statement or the creation of a misleading impression that legally existing rights, such as rights of withdrawal or cancellation, constitute a special feature of the offer (No. 10 of the Annex to § 3 para.
+3 UWG-E),

-• the untrue statement that the trader will soon go out of business or relocate his business premises (No. 15 of the Annex to Section 3 (3) UWG-E),
+- The false statement that the business will soon cease operations or relocate its premises (No. 15 of the Annex to § 3 para.
+3 UWG-E),

-• the transmission of advertising material accompanied by a request for payment if this conveys the false impression that the advertised goods or services have already been ordered (No. 22 of the Annex to Section 3 (3) UWG-E).
+- The transmission of promotional material accompanied by a request for payment, if this creates the false impression that the advertised goods or services have already been ordered (No. 22 of the Annex to § 3 para.
+3 UWG-E).

-• In future, the UWG will explicitly also apply to the conduct of businesses during and after the conclusion of a contract.
-Previously, the regulations of the UWG only referred to business acts before the conclusion of a contract.
+- In the future, the UWG will explicitly apply to the conduct of businesses both during and after contract conclusion.
+Previously, the UWG regulations only applied to commercial practices prior to contract conclusion.

-• It is expressly stipulated that companies may not withhold information from consumers that they need for their economic decision.
-A corresponding catalogue of information requirements creates transparency and legal certainty.
-This catalogue is not exhaustive; case law can develop it further.
+- It is explicitly stipulated that businesses must not withhold information from consumers that is necessary for their economic decisions.
+A corresponding catalog of information requirements creates transparency and legal certainty.
+This catalog is not exhaustive; jurisprudence can further develop it.

-Example: A garden centre sells non-native plants and shrubs for the garden without pointing out that they must not be planted in the garden.
-According to Section 5a (3) No. 1 UWG-E, such conduct is unfair.
+Example: A garden center sells non-native plants and shrubs for gardens without indicating that these should not be planted in gardens.
+According to § 5a para.
+3 No. 1 UWG-E, such conduct is unfair.

 Source: Press release of the Federal Ministry of Justice of 21 May 2008, Published by the Press and Public Relations Department of the Federal Ministry of Justice, Responsible: Eva Schmierer; Editors: Dr. Henning Plöger, Dr. Isabel Jahn, Johannes Ferguson, Ulrich Staudigl, Mohrenstr.
 37, 10117 Berlin, Telephone 01888 580-9030, Fax 01888 580-9046, E-Mail: presse@bmj.bund.de